 The closest I had found until 2011 was a photo of a group of Canadian M38A1s (50K JPEG) awaiting transport overseas on the aircraft carrier HMCS Bonaventure in January 1970 (DND Canada photo.)

 But in late 2011 Mick Broomfield in Australia sent this photo from the State Library of New South Wales.
-Just the one photo, but since we had waited so long I thought it deserved its own page.
-I hope it won't be too long until we find more information, and possibly pictures, to add to this page.

-The picture was taken by Mick Toohey of the Australian Photographic Agency, at Garden Island, NSW, Australia.
+The picture was taken by Mick Toohey of the Australian Photographic Agency, at Garden Island, Sydney, Australia.
 It shows Royal Canadian Navy light cruiser HMCS Ontario loading to leave for New Zealand on 26 February 1955.
 And there, being lifted on board, is a CJ-3B.